Gathering of the Juggalos: Early years (2000–2002)

 The lineup included performances by Insane Clown Posse, Twiztid, Blaze Ya Dead Homie, Psychopathic Rydas, Project Born, and Kottonmouth Kings.
 While performing on the final night, Insane Clown Posse asked the Juggalos to join them onstage, and about 300 fans rushed onto the stage.
 After performing for almost 30 more minutes, the concert was abruptly stopped by the venue's management.

 The second Gathering of the Juggalos was held in Toledo, Ohio at the SeaGate Convention Centre on July 13–15, 2001, with approximately 6,600 in attendance.
 Outside artists included The Suicide Machines, Marz, Three 6 Mafia, Vanilla Ice, and Bone Thugs-n-Harmony.
-Juggalo Championship wrestling hosted several matches, with the main event pitting Sabu against Vampiro for the JCW Heavyweight Championship.
+Juggalo Championshit Wrestling hosted several matches, with the main event pitting Sabu against Vampiro for the JCW Heavyweight Championship.